alexwilkerson/ddstats-server/README.md

 ### importing csvs from app.db
 In order to port the database from SQLite3 to Postgres, the following shenanigans must occur:
-- scp app.db from server, then: `sqlite app3.db`
+- scp app.db from server, then: `sqlite3 app.db`
 - Afterwards, import the csvs via Postico.
 - See `schema.sql` for creating the Postgres database.